 \subsection{Overview}

 Following the basic construction method, the optimal tree will be built bottom up.
 However, this will not be done level by level; we shall only work in the vicinity of the levels that will end up having leaves.
-Once we finish assigning weights to a level, we should be able to decide about the number of the next higher level to consider (Section \ref{next-level}).
+Once we finish assigning weights to a level, we should be able to jump to the next higher level to consider (Section \ref{next-level}).
 As stated earlier, throughout the algorithm we have to efficiently evaluate some internal nodes.
-In general, for a specified level and a fixed $t$, we need to be able to evaluate the node with the $t$-th smallest or largest rank among the internal nodes, or even among all the nodes, at that level (Section \ref{t-th}).
-To be able to do that efficiently, we shall illustrate a method to evaluate one specific internal node that serves as the median of the nodes on the specified level.
-More precisely, if one counts the number of weights contributing to each node at the specified level, and supposedly sort the list of nodes on that level by value, the sought node will be the node that splits this sorted list in two sublists the number of weights contributing to each is close as possible to the other.
-We shall show how such splitting procedure is accomplished in a recursive manner (Section \ref{splitting}).
-Once we are able to evaluate such node, the other tasks ---like finding the next level to be assigned weights and finding the $t$-th smallest or largest nodes--- can be done by repeatedly calling the splitting procedure.
+In general, for a specified level and a fixed $t$, we need to be able to evaluate the node with the $t$-th smallest or largest value among the internal nodes, or even among all the nodes, at that level (Section \ref{t-th}).
+To be able to do that efficiently, we shall start by illustrating a method to evaluate one specific internal node that serves as the median of the nodes on the specified level.
+More precisely, if one counts the number of weights contributing to each node at the specified level, and supposedly sorts the list of nodes on that level by value, the sought node will be the node that splits this sorted list in two sublists the number of weights contributing to each is as close as possible to the other.
+We shall show how such a splitting procedure is accomplished in a recursive manner (Section \ref{splitting}).
+Once we are able to evaluate such a node, the other tasks---like finding the next level to be assigned weights and finding the $t$-th smallest or largest nodes---can be done by repeatedly calling the splitting procedure.
 The details are to come up next.